 This comprehensive four- day course covers all stages of the arbitration process, from the drafting of the arbitration agreement to the enforcement of the arbitral award.
 This course is taught by the distinguished lecturer at the University of Houston by Ann Ryan Robertson.
-Training is offered twice a year the course fee is $1,975.00 (fees include: course materials, food and parking) and gives 28 MCLE credit hours.
+Training is offered twice a year the course fee is $1,975.00 (fees include: course materials and food) and gives 28 MCLE credit hours.
+After completion of this training you will receive a certificate in Advanced Arbitration Skills.
 Payment is due at the time of registration.
 You may remit by credit card or check.
 If paying by check, please make payable to U of H Law Foundation and mail to 4604 Calhoun Rd.
 Ste.
 59, Houston, Texas 77204-6060 (attn.
 Judy Clark).
 If paying by credit card, please call the office at (713) 743-2066.

 Course Director: Ann Ryan Robertson